dortania/vanilla-laptop-guide-legacy/OpenCore/Opencore-config.plist/ivy-bridge.md

 * **DisableSingleUser**: NO
   * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO
-  * Needed for systems with non-functioning NVRAM, thanks to SSDT-PMC we no longer need this option
+  * Needed for systems with non-functioning NVRAM like Z390 and such
 * **DiscardHibernateMap**: NO
   * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES